KMS Academic Board

-1.1 CONTEXT
+1.1 Context

-1.2 PREAMBLE
+1.2 Preamble

 The Academic Board exists as a critical friend to the Principal and is a non-executive group that has been created to represent the voice of all parents and staff within the school.
+It reflects the diversity of our community and encourages broad participation.

 The role of the Board is primarily to formulate policy and give direction to the school as well as to support the compliance of the school in relation to safeguarding and discipline.
 The Board is charged with furthering the school’s mission and ensuring the school’s success.